 In addition, an important segment of our customer base consists of first- and second-time move-up buyers, who often purchase homes subject to contingencies related to the sale of their existing homes.
-The difficulties facing these buyers in selling their homes during recessionary periods may adversely affect our sales.
+The difficulties that these buyers face in selling their homes during periods of weak economic conditions may adversely affect our sales.
 Moreover, during such periods, we may need to reduce our sales prices and offer greater incentives to buyers to compete for sales that may result in reduced margins.